 Our primary focus is for students to succeed in academics to be prepared for college and their life after St. Bernard.
 Academics must be the priority of the high school experience.
 Please help the teachers by reiterating the importance of turning in assignments on time, studying for quizzes and tests, and continuing to show respect to classmates and teachers in the classroom.
 Academics must take priority over any other student activities.
 Students must maintain a 2.0 in order to be eligible to participate in sports, clubs and other activities.

-Freshmen: Ms. Roberts - firstname.lastname@example.org
+Freshmen and Sophomores: Ms. Roberts - firstname.lastname@example.org

 Juniors and Seniors: Ms. Adams - email@example.com

 Any class in which a student earns a D or F grade must be remediated in summer school.
 The class must be taken in summer school and passed with a C or better.
 For more information, please feel free to contact your child's academic counselor.

 PowerSchool is an essential tool for parents to see students' grades, assignments, comments on grades and class information in real time.
 Please download the PowerSchool App and enter the District code: GQPW for St. Bernard High School.
 Once logged in, you can opt to receive notifications when grades are posted.

 Learning management systems (LMS) are used to help centralize all information and assignments for each class.
 Teachers use Google Classroom for their classes to post assignments, announcements, and other important information.
 Please make sure your child is enrolled in a Google classroom for all their classes.
 Parents may also choose to receive newsletter notifications from Google Classroom.
 Please check your emails and make sure you have accepted an invite from a teacher.